adstuart/azure-vpn-p2s/vwan-multihub/README.md

 The reason I've taken then time to explore the above in a good level of detail is to introduce the reason why an Azure Virtual WAN multi-hub design can unlock support for hybrid-domain scenarios in Azure.

-_Why is this?_
+**_Why is this?_**

 When we design for the VPN Server role in Azure, we have two options. _Azure Virtual WAN_ or _Azure VPN Gateway_.
 Today, both of these components are unable to support simultaneously authentication types when using multiple transport protocols.

-_So... ?_
+**_So... ?_**

-If you are designing a P2S solution for an environment that is hybrid-domain joined, you need both UT and DT.
-If your UT and DT use different transport protocol, as is common if wanting to leverage AAD for UT, this cannot be done using a single gateway.
+If you are designing a P2S solution for an environment that is hybrid-domain joined, you need both User Tunnel and Device Tunnel.
+If your User Tunnel and Device Tunnel use different transport protocol, as is common if wanting to leverage AAD for User Tunnel, this cannot be done using a single gateway.
 Therefore you need multiple Azure VPN head-ends to achieve this.
 However, anyone that has spent some time with Azure Networking will know that almost all of Azure Networking is centralised around hub/spoke models wherein a _single gateway is used_.

-_So what?_
+**_So what?_**

 **Azure Virtual WAN** now allows the use of Multiple Hubs in the same Azure region. **Each hub can support its own P2S Gateway.
 Each P2S gateway supports a unique P2S profile.
 These P2S profiles can contain your require parameters for a) User tunnel and b) Device Tunnel.**